 The year was 1785.
 The Revolutionary War had ended a mere two years earlier.
 Adams had served as an ambassador to many countries, including France and the Netherlands.
 But now, the fledgling nation had chosen him as their representative to England, the country they had just fought for independence.

-On June 1, Adams had a meeting with the king of England, King George III.
-Nationalities aside, the two men were actually very similar.
+On June 1, Adams had a meeting with the king of England, King George iii.
+Nationalities aside, the two men were actually quite similar.
 Like Adams, he liked reading, farming and talking, although he had a bit of a stutter that made it hard to understand him at times.
-But these two men had some very substantial differences.
+Despite their similarities, these two men had some substantial differences.
 The American people viewed the king as a tyrant, while the British surely saw Adams as a traitor.
 But when Adams was preparing for his speech, he had to put their differences aside.
 In his book John Adams, author David McCullough wrote that “[Adams] began preparing himself for what he knew would be an occasion of historic importance for his country and one of the great events of his life.”

 Adams almost didn’t get the job.
 Congress was worried that his vanity would get in the way of a good start with England.
-To do this, he had to conquer his vanity.
+To qualify for the mission, he had to conquer his vanity.

 Adams spent a great deal of time preparing the perfect speech to deliver for the king.
 It was supposed to be short and complimentary, neither of which Adams was naturally talented at, so he polished the speech until he knew it in and out and could deliver it passionately by memory.